 Wrapping up Lung Health

 How to stay healthy is a skill.
 To keep our immune system functioning at top speed during ‘sick season’ there are a few things we can do to ward off illness and increase health.
 I’ve got 15 simple yet powerful ways you won’t want to miss in preventing sickness.
+However, it’s first important to understand where our immune system resides.

 Germaphobe, not so.

 Please know I am not a full-blown germaphobic.
 Yes, I pay attention to my surroundings and am aware of the little buggers, but I also know it’s important to develop our immune systems by offering hospitality to our bug friends.
 Throughout life, I have learned a lot about germs and how to care for myself, and I certainly want to pass this knowledge on to you.
-Whether you’re on steroid treatment or just want to remain healthy during outbreaks, keep these things in mind in caring for yourself and your family.
+Whether you’re on medication treatment or just want to remain healthy during outbreaks, keep these things in mind in caring for yourself and your family.

 **First off, I’m not a doctor, nor am I trying to be.
 I share the information I have either experienced myself or am extremely interested in, and then I keep things simple and give you the nutshell version.
 This article is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Please consult your physician before jumping into new things.
 This article is for information purposes only.**